Emily Harber (Dr. Em) Williams, Ph.D

 What values are most important to you in your work and personal life?

-The values most important to me in my work and personal life are faith, integrity, compassion, consistency, and service, and I prioritize creating safe, structured environments where students and others can thrive without fear or judgment; in my personal time, I enjoy running and practicing yoga.
+The values most important to me in my work and personal life are faith, integrity, compassion, consistency, and service, and I prioritize creating safe, structured environments where students and others can thrive without fear or judgment; in my personal time, I enjoy running, journaling with reflection, and practicing yoga.